-Graduation Policies from Registrar
+Graduation Policies from the Registrar

-Commencement 2018 is on Sunday May 27, 2018
+Commencement 2019 is on Sunday May 26, 2019

-Various commencement celebrations start on Friday May 25
+Various commencement celebrations start on Friday May 24

-All financial obligations must be met by noon May 14
+- All financial obligations must be met by noon May 10

-Swarthmore policy holds that in order to participate in Commencement exercises -- including robing, marching, and crossing the stage -- a senior must be completely finished with degree requirements, be voted by the faculty, and graduate in the given year.
+Swarthmore policy holds that in order to participate in Commencement exercises -- including robing, processing, and crossing the stage -- a senior must be completely finished with degree requirements, be voted by the faculty, and graduate in the given year.

 Seniors receive their actual diplomas at Commencement as they cross the stage.
 Please handle it with care.
 On the other hand, if you ever need a replacement, please contact the registrar's office.
 Replacements are available.

 Attendance at commencement is encouraged but not required.
 Once approved for graduation, you will be graduated at commencement.
 If you cannot attend, your diploma will be mailed to you the week after commencement.

 Please confirm your majors and minors on the list on the bulletin board outside of Parrish.
 Any change of major or minor needs departmental approval.
 If you have two course majors and want to change the order they appear, please send the registrar an email asking for this -- no further approval is required.

 Diplomas list name, level of honors earned, major(s) and minor(s).
 The commencement program lists your major(s) next to your name, but minors do not appear in the commencement program.